Mineral Pools vs. Salt Water Pools

 Salt water pools have been all the rage over the last decade.
 We’ll show you why mineral pools gives them a run for their money.

-This post compares salt water pools with mineral pools that use a pool ionizer.
+This post compares saltwater pools with mineral pools that use a pool ionizer.

 System Configurations